rizkyilhampra/real-time-campaign-platform/README.md

 ## ✨ Features

--   **Automated Message Blasts:** Initiate large campaigns to pre-defined user segments with a single API call.
+-   **Automated Message Blasts:** Initiate large campaigns to pre-defined or uploaded recipient lists with a single API call.
--   **Real-Time Progress Tracking:** Monitor campaign status (sent, failed, total) live via a WebSocket connection.
+-   **Dynamic Session Management:**
+    -   Manage multiple WhatsApp accounts through a database and REST API.
+    -   Add, remove, or update sessions without requiring a code change or deployment.
--   **Web-Based QR Authentication:** Manage WhatsApp account connections through a secure UI flow.
-No terminal access required for non-technical users.
-The backend relays QR codes directly to the frontend via WebSockets.
+-   **Web-Based QR Authentication:** A secure UI flow for connecting WhatsApp accounts.
+The backend relays QR codes directly to authorized frontend clients via WebSockets.
+-   **Real-Time Progress Tracking:** Monitor campaign status (sent, failed, total) live via a secure, ticket-based WebSocket connection.
--   **Scalable & Resilient Architecture:** Built with a separate job queue and worker processes, allowing for horizontal scaling and reliable, retryable message sending.
+-   **Scalable & Resilient Architecture:** Built with a separate job queue (`BullMQ`) and worker processes, allowing for horizontal scaling and reliable, retryable message sending.
--   **Multi-Session Support:** Manage multiple distinct WhatsApp accounts (e.g., for marketing, alerts) simultaneously.
--   **Interactive API Documentation:** Includes a built-in Swagger UI for easy API exploration and testing.
--   **Job Queue Monitoring:** A pre-configured Bull Board dashboard provides visibility into the message queue.
+-   **Heavy Job Offloading:** File parsing and recipient processing are handled by background workers, ensuring the API remains fast and responsive at all times.
--   **Excel Recipient Import:** Quickly kick off blasts by uploading an Excel (.xlsx) file containing your own recipient list.
+-   **Excel Recipient Import:** Kick off blasts instantly by uploading an Excel (`.xlsx`) file containing a custom recipient list.
+-   **Built-in Observability:**
+    -   **Swagger UI:** Interactive API documentation for easy exploration and testing.
+    -   **Bull Board:** A pre-configured dashboard for monitoring the status of all message and processing jobs.

 ## 🏛️ System Architecture